Loading product details...

 The Reality Check: This is identical to the camera hardware found in the Galaxy S22.
 In a world where competitors are moving to 1-inch sensors and periscope zooms on even their base models, Samsung's reliance on "software optimization" to carry four-year-old sensors is becoming a tough pill to swallow.

 Even the S26 Ultra isn't escaping the criticism.
-While it is expected to jump to 16GB of RAM as standard (a much-needed move for AI), the core 200MP sensor remains largely the same as the S23 Ultra.
+While it is expected to jump to 16GB of RAM as standard (a much-needed move for AI), the core 200MP sensor remains largely the same as the S23 Ultra in terms of megapixel count.

 Feature | Galaxy S22 (2022) | Galaxy S25 (2025) | Galaxy S26 (2026) |